 Text HELLO to 12345 to start receiving weekly promos.

-With short code you also have to choose between a shared or dedicated number.
+With short code, you previously had to choose between sharing a number or getting a dedicated number.
 With a shared number, you share the number with other businesses.
-Each business designates a keyword and people who text in your keyword get added to your specific list.
+Each business designates a keyword (or multiple) and people who text in your keyword get added to your specific list.
 With a dedicated number, that’s your number and your number alone.

 Carriers approve all short code numbers, so messages a business sends via this method aren’t blocked for being spam and the number isn’t subject to suspension or carrier violations.
 That is, they aren’t if you follow the CTIA regulations.